 How Hot Water Tanks Works

-Water enters the tank through a dip tube connected to the waterline.
-As water is replenished, the water heats in one of two ways:
+Water enters the tank through a dip tube connected to your home’s main water line.
+As water is cycled in, it’s heated in one of two ways:

 - For gas hot water tanks, a gas burner turns on at the bottom of the tank.
 This burner warms up the bottom of the tank, heating the water.
-The exhaust the flame emits runs through a chimney in the center of the tank that leads out of your house’s ventilation system.
+The flame’s exhaust runs through a chimney in the center of the tank that leads out of your house’s ventilation system.
 A water-out pipe then transfers the water around your home.

-- Electric water heaters operate very much the same way as a gas water tank.
-However, instead of using a gas-powered flame, these tanks use electric elements at the bottom to heat the water.
+- Electric hot water tanks operate much the same as gas water tanks.
+But instead of using a gas-powered flame, these tanks use electric elements to heat water from the bottom up.

-There are advantages and disadvantages to each one, but for more of an in-depth look at both, check out our complete guide to basic hot water maintenance.
+For a more in-depth look at each type of hot water tank, check out our complete guide to basic hot water maintenance.

 Action Furnace sells hot water tanks for only $1,746.00, including installation and labour!
 On top of this, we also offer a 5-year parts and labour warranty at no extra cost.